solidcode79/Unofficial-CS6515-FAQ/README.md

 By now, you'd have gathered, that

-1. There are three exams, several homeworks, a few projects, and several polls.
+1. There are three exams (plus a cummulative final exam in Fall/Spring), several homeworks, a few projects, and several polls.
 2. Homework problems are similar to Exam problems.
 3. Polls are similar to Exam MCQ.
 4. Each exam usually has 2 problems worth 20 points each (like homeworks) and several MCQs worth 20 points.

 With that in mind, I will go over things that trip people over ... after the exam 1 grades come out.

-## Common BS you MAY find on Ed during courses of the semester or on (now erstwhile) OMSCentral
+## Common perceptions you MAY find on Ed during courses of the semester or on (now erstwhile) OMSCentral
-Wrong feedback/opinions/BS you are likely to hear (noise):
+Being focus on end goal is very important in this course, and being aware some biased feedback/opinions on the internet is important to understand:
-1. HW and exam aren't related
+1. HW and exam aren't related - They are!
-2. This course is not important for the industry
+2. This course is not important for the industry - It is!
-3. Leetcoding for this course is not helpful
+3. Leetcoding for this course is not helpful - It is helpful!
-4. Exams should be dropped and the course should be made more 'project centric'
+4. Exams should be dropped and the course should be made more 'project centric' - It's a perspective, not the answer though.

 ## Why is this course so exam centric?
 How/Why topics of GA are selected?